Tritlo/PropR/README.md

 Works, but is pretty slow at the moment, even when doing the synthesis and testing in parallel, but it works!
-Requires QuickCheck to be installed globally, otherwise the internal synthesizer cannot run the tests (we should fix this by some NIX magic).
+Requires QuickCheck to be installed globally, (or in someway such that it is picked up by the GHC API, from the libdir I guess) otherwise the internal synthesizer cannot run the tests (we should fix this by some NIX magic).